-This Chapter has the following structure: Articles 1 to 3 address 'general concepts' of broad application: subject matter, scope and definitions.
+Chapter I 'General Provisions' of the TAR NC is structured as follows: Articles 1 to 3 address 'general concepts' of broad application: subject matter, scope and definitions.
 Article 4 sets out the 'services and tariffs' addressed in the TAR NC.
 Article 5 elaborates on the details of 'cost allocation assessments' that play a role in the periodic consultation.